aflevaris/flevaris-portfolio/finalproject-part2.md

 ### Findings
 After drafting out the script and coming up with multiple questions, I felt that asking 10 questions of each person felt excessive and time-consuming, so I decided to limit to three to five questions per person based on the categories of *clarity of story*, *readability*, and *issues that need to be addressed*.
 The most difficult task would be to get these individuals to explain *why* they feel a certain way about their feedback.
 Sometimes it's preference, but other times it's a critical issue with the visualization that I may not have noticed.

+My expectation was that each group would have different priorities, but ultimately, they had similar thoughts and goals.
+When it came to clarity of the story, they felt that they understood the idea of what I was attempting to get across.
+Their perspectives on story, understanding, and issues were very interesting.

+* JI - "I think you're trying to say things were going great in philanthropy, then the pandemic happened and no industry was unscathed by it.
+But with pivoting, higher ed was able to adjust and pivot, and some institutions have more to teach than others.
+I feel like what's missing is what happened to those people that were furloughed.
+Do they hire them back or do they not need them as staff anymore in this new world?
+That's my biggest issue."
+* JR - "I like that all the visualizations are different - you didn't just use a bunch of pie charts or something.
+I have no issues following what they mean or confusion about what you're trying to say with them.
+The audience for this is probably other fundraisers?
+That would be my guess.
+I don't know if the average person cares about this as much as the people doing the fundraising.
+A question I have is WHY fundraising was going so well in the beggining.
+I get the COVID story and the changing direction and then looking to the future.
+Maybe it doesn't need to be a whole other visualization, just some context as a caption."
+* YZ - "This project is very helpful for me to see!
+I really want to see the final product and look more into the data you pulled.
+You put the sources but I would also want to look at the articles themselves that you pulled some of this from.

 ### Changes to Implement Before Final Project